 1. DO YOU OFFER AN EASY EXIT CONTRACT WITHOUT CANCELLATION FEES IF I AM NOT ENTIRELY SATISFIED WITH YOUR SERVICE?

-The average length of a contract is 16 weeks – 4 months – and the majority of estate agencies today do not offer any exit without cancellation fees.
+The average length of a contract is 16 weeks – 4 months – and the majority of estate and letting agencies today do not offer any exit without cancellation fees.
 This means that if they don’t deliver on their promise, you are stuck with them while your local market values may continue to decline.
 They are not accountable to you in any way and they may be too busy selling other properties rather than focus on yours.
 Negotiate an easy exit clause to leverage your satisfaction.
 They’ll take your happiness much more seriously.

 2. WHEN ARE YOU AVAILABLE AND WHAT IS YOUR COMMUNICATION GUARANTEE?